diefenbach/django-lfs/docs/user/shop/payment_methods.rst

 Payment methods
 ===============

-This section describes the shipping methods management of LFS.
+This section describes the management interface of payment methods.

 Overview
 ========